shashi278/deploy-python-pkg/README.md

 # deploy-python-pkg
-Deploy your python packages to PyPI
+Easily deploy your python packages to PyPI